lnarasim/geekshub_python_bootcamp/README.md

 # GeeksHub Python Bootcamp
 ## Co-Creating Tomorrow

+### What we do
-A space to reinvent ourselves.
+A space to __reinvent__ ourselves.
 A group of passionate software guys congregate to transform their own future, every weekend.
-It is a Hub for Geeks - software craftsmen of tomorrow.
+It is a Hub for Geeks - __software craftsmen of tomorrow__.
 Right from the first principle, interconnecting the dots, producing something at higher abstraction - either self or technology.

 While our goal is to transform ourselves, the by-products are finding a job to do what you would love to do.
 The journey is simple but involved, fixed number of steps with each step getting increasingly complex and rewards as we break the complexity.

+### How we do
-This page is just to make your life look easy.
-Your life changes if you read these slides, examples and puzzles.
+This page is just to make our life look easy.
+Your life changes if you __do__ these slides, examples and puzzles.
 You __transform__ if you do what is __said__

 Almost all slides will have code examples unless it is purely concepts.
-The examples can be downloaded by clicking "examples" in the title slide of each topic or you can view these examples in examples directory in repository.
+The examples can be downloaded by clicking "examples" in the title slide of each topic or you can view these examples in the repository.

+### Attention

 Read our [__Good Ways of Working__](good_ways_of_working.md)